Ryedale District: Economy

 The market towns of Helmsley, Kirkbymoorside, Pickering and Malton were the largest centres of population in the Ryedale District with about half of the population living there.
 The eastern part of the area is dominated by the influence of Scarborough.

 Each of the market towns within the Ryedale District had areas set aside for industrial use and small firms engaged in light industry and the service industries occupy these.
 The largest employer in the district was the pork processor Karro Food Group (once known as The Malton Bacon Factory), now employing around 1,100 people in this location.

 The village of Sherburn in what was eastern Ryedale is home to factories of both Severfield and the Kingspan Group who purchased the local Ward Brothers steelworks business.
 The Kingspan factory also hosts a 5 MW solar array, one of the largest commercial rooftop solar projects in the UK.

 Between 1981 and 2022, the district had hosted the Ryedale Festival, which features concerts and performances at various venues during the summer months.

 Media

 In terms of television, the area is served by both BBC Yorkshire and ITV Yorkshire broadcasting from either the Emley Moor or Oliver's Mount TV transmitters and BBC North East and Cumbria and ITV Tyne Tees which broadcast from the Bilsdale TV transmitter which is near Helmsley.

 Radio stations for the area are BBC Radio York, Greatest Hits Radio York and North Yorkshire, YO1 Radio, This is The Coast, and Coast & County Radio.

-Ryedale is served by the local newspapers:
+Ryedale is served by the following local newspapers: